sdruby/sdruby2/README.md

 4. Bundle your gem dependencies: `bundle install`.

 ### Launch the app
-1. Run `bundle exec foreman start` to launch the app.
+1. Run `bundle exec shotgun config.ru -p 3000` to launch the app.